vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by NSX-T/tkoVsphereNSXT.md

     **Note:** If you edit the JSON manually, ensure that you enter the values in quotes.

-1. If you are using a proxy, in the `vsphere-nsxt-tkgm.json` file, configure the details in the proxy field corresponding to the cluster.
+9. If you are using a proxy, in the `vsphere-nsxt-tkgm.json` file, configure the details in the proxy field corresponding to the cluster.

-    For example, to enable or disable proxies on the management cluster, use `tkgMgmt: {"enableProxy": "true"}` in the `vsphere-nsxt-tkgm.json` file.
+    For example, to activate or deactivate proxies on the management cluster, use `tkgMgmt: {"enableProxy": "true"}` in the `vsphere-nsxt-tkgm.json` file.

-1. Enable or disable Tanzu Kubernetes Grid extensions.
-For example, in the `vsphere-nsxt-tkgm.json` file, to enable or disable,
+10. Activate or deactivate Tanzu Kubernetes Grid extensions.
+For example, in the `vsphere-nsxt-tkgm.json` file, to activate or deactivate:

    -  Prometheus and Grafana, enter `"enableExtensions": "true/false"`.
    -  Harbor, enter `"enableHarborExtension": "true/false"`.

 **Note:**

-- Tanzu Mission Control is required to enable Tanzu Service Mesh and Tanzu Observability.
+- Tanzu Mission Control is required to activate Tanzu Service Mesh and Tanzu Observability.
-- If Tanzu Observability is enabled, Prometheus and Grafana are not supported.
+- If Tanzu Observability is activated, Prometheus and Grafana are not supported.
-- If Tanzu Mission Control is enabled only Photon is supported.
+- If Tanzu Mission Control is activated, only Photon is supported.

 ## Update a Running Extension Deployment